IKEA VS AUTONOMOUS: I COMPARED TWO OF THE CHEAPEST STANDING DESKS (SO YOU DIDN’T HAVE TO)

 This size is pretty average as far as desktops go.
 It should allow the average desk user enough room for a laptop and a few other desk accessories, but likely wouldn’t accommodate someone with big multiple monitors without feeling cramped.

-I found the website to be overflowing with information and buying options but the overall purchase experience was straight forward.
+I found the Autonomous Standing Desk website to be overflowing with information and buying options but the overall purchase experience was straight forward.
 They promise to ship within 1-2 business days with a transit time of of 5-7 business days.
 I also found that they tack on an additional $49 for shipping regardless of your location - which might be in your favor if you live far from their warehouses, which look to be in California - but possibly a little steep if you’re nearby.
 Their customer service is available 7 days a week via email, live chat or phone and were relatively responsive in my experience.
 I chatted with one of their customer service agents about shipping times and received an immediate response.

-Autonomous offers lots of positive reviews and customer photos on their site which is awesome.
+Autonomous standing desks offer lots of positive reviews and customer photos on their site which is awesome.
 However, a simple google search for reviews outside of their website unfortunately yielded numerous negative results.
 The positive reviews tended to focus on the low price tag - the obvious draw to this option.
 Many of the negative reviews however, noted low quality and delayed shipping.
 Reviews like this one and the comments below it illustrate how polarized Autonomous customers can be calling into question all of those spotless reviews on their website.

-It’s important to note that this desk starts at $299.
+It’s important to note that this Autonomous standing deskstarts at $299.
 For the base price, you’ll receive the “Home Edition” desk frame and their smallest desktop in either black or white with only a 1-year warranty.
 If you want to extend the warranty, get a different color/finish or purchase a larger desktop, it’s going to cost you.
 Bumping up the warranty to 5 years costs an additional $100.
 Adding an accessory package or choosing a different desktop finish could bring the price up to over $600.
 Also, despite the name of this desk, there isn’t anything “smart” about it.
 A mountable “AI personal assistant” speaker can be added for $150, but for that price, you’re probably better off just using your smartphone.

 Option 2: IKEA Bekant Desk